parthpatne/microsoft-teams-precompiled-apps-poll/README.md

 # Step 2: Deploy app to your organisation

-1. Open a Windows PowerShell console on your windows machine.
+1. Open a Windows PowerShell console on your windows machine, to run PowerShell commands mentioned in subsequent steps.
-1. If you have downloaded the app repository (not cloned), then you would need to set executionPolicy to unrestricted using following command:
+1. If you have downloaded the app repository (not cloned), then you would need to run following PowerShell command to set the ExecutionPolicy to unrestricted.
     ```
     Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Force -Scope CurrentUser
     ```
-1. Find PowerShell module named "ActionPackageDeploy.psm1" present in the cloned folder, copy its absolute path and run the following command in the Windows PowerShell console.
+1. Find PowerShell module named "ActionPackageDeploy.psm1" present at root level in local repository.
+Use its absolute/complete path in following PowerShell command.
     ```
-    import-module "<AbsolutePathFor_ActionPackageDeploy.psm1>"
+    import-module "<Absolute path for ActionPackageDeploy.psm1>"
     ```

-    This command imports the Functions exported by ActionPackageDeploy.psm1 module, that are used in the next steps.
+    Now, the Functions exported by ActionPackageDeploy.psm1 module, are accessible from PowerShell console, to use in next step.

-1. After importing the module, run the below command to deploy the app package to your Microsoft 365 subscription.
-Replace <AbsolutePath for MSTeamsPoll.zip> in following command, with the absolute path for "MSTeamsPoll.zip" folder created in Step1.
+1. Run following PowerShell command to deploy the app package to your Microsoft 365 subscription.
+In following command, use AbsolutePath for MSTeamsPoll.zip created in Step1.

     ```
-    New-ActionPackage -PackageZipFilePath "<AbsolutePath for MSTeamsPoll.zip>"
+    New-ActionPackage -PackageZipFilePath "<Absolute path for MSTeamsPoll.zip>"
     ```

     An AAD custom app, Bot are programmatically created in your tenant to power the Poll message extension app in Teams.

-1. After successful execution of above command, a Poll Teams app zip file is generated at `<Home_Directory>\TeamsApp\microsoft-teams-appzip-upload.zip`.
+1. After successful execution of above command, please find the Poll Teams app zip file generated at `<Home_Directory>\TeamsApp\microsoft-teams-appzip-upload.zip`.

 <br/>